Alexandros Schinas: Early life

 Very little is confirmed about Schinas's life before he assassinated King George I.

 Schinas was born around 1870, reportedly in the area of Volos or Serres, both of which were under Ottoman control at the time.

 He had two sisters, one older and one younger, and may have had a brother named Hercules who ran a chemist shop in Volos where Schinas may have worked as an assistant.
 Schinas told an interviewer that he suffered from an unspecified "neurological condition" beginning at age 14, which he said began "torturing" him at age 25.
 He studied medicine, possibly at the National and Kapodistrian University of Athens, where he may have also been an instructor.
-Lacking the funds needed to obtain a degree, Schinas left Athens and took a teaching job in the Greek village Kleisoura.
+Lacking the funds needed to obtain a degree, Schinas left Athens and took a teaching job in the Aromanian village Kleisoura.
 After a financial dispute with his sisters, he resigned and moved to Xanthi, where he practiced medicine without a degree until stopped by authorities.

 Schinas's life after Xanthi is the subject of some dispute.
 In a New York Times interview after the assassination, the Greek consul general for New York said that Schinas opened a school in Volos called the Centre for Workingmen with a doctor and a lawyer.
 The school was closed down by the government within months for "teaching anti-government ideas".
 The doctor and lawyer were sentenced to three months in prison but, for reasons unknown, Schinas was not punished.
 According to the consul general, during this period, Schinas also stood unsuccessfully as a candidate for the office of deputy from Volos in the national legislature.

 The New York-based Greek newspaper Atlantis disputed the consul general's account, publishing a letter from an acquaintance of Schinas stating that the Schinas who ran for office in Volos was someone else.
 The letter, which was endorsed by the newspaper's editors as accurate, contested Schinas's involvement in the Centre for Workingmen school, writing: "Schinas had nothing to do with any school and had no idea of entering politics.
 He was known as a man who loved isolation and his backgammon.
 He wore a beard and was an anarchist."
 The newspaper's founder suggested that the conflicting stories about Schinas may be due to the surname's commonality in Greece and the likely existence of multiple people named "Aleko Schinas".